subhajitgope/task_tracker_application_flutter/README.md

 ## Getting Started

+## If you want to run the the app

+then download the zip file and unzip it and then open in any IDE(Android studio or VS code),

+And run it then you get the desired output.

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: